Map of the whole of Shiga Prefecture

 This is a sports facility facing Lake Biwa along Koshu Road.
 The site with a total area of 21 hectares has a small lake, six tennis courts (four hard and two clay courts), an adventure playground, a pool, a water rest, a multi-purpose square, and the Biwa Gym/Physical Fitness Center.
 The facility is popular among those who want to casually enjoy sports, such as jogging.
 It is also used as a concert venue.
 Address1740-1, Seta Minami-Okayamachi, Otsu-shi, Shiga

-• Chomeiji Temple no name
+• Chomeiji Temple Recommended spots

 スポット画像未設定